 As with coding and contribution, telecommunications circuits and microwave links are essential – they make the transmissions possible.
 The content that’s already aggregated at the multiplex centres needs circuits and links to take it onwards to multiple transmitting stations.
-It’s from these stations that it can make its way to listeners’ ears.
+It’s from these stations that it makes its way to listeners’ ears.

 Ready to adapt

 However big the network used to broadcast a DAB service, it’ll be scaled in an appropriate way for the multiplex in question.
 Satellite distribution can also be used for the largest networks and, in the case of the national multiplexes, there are two separate satellite feeds to the transmitters.

 Our DAB services use a massive network of circuits which is managed centrally.
 In fact, we oversee the entire network from our service management centre (SMC) at Emley Moor in Yorkshire.
 This allows us to have a big-picture view of all that’s happening; we can pre-empt problems to ensure outages are avoided, while optimising processes to keep everything running smoothly.
 The result is a better quality and seamless service for our customers and their listeners.